 The President and CEO of the Company, Mr. Kurt Wipp, is responsible for managing the Company's Mortgage investment portfolio.
-A mortgage brokerage services agreement dated January 1, 2020, as amended by an amending agreement dated August 27, 2020 and a second amending agreement dated September 10, 2020 (as amended, the "Mortgage Brokerage Services Agreement") with AFG provides that AFG agrees to originate Mortgage applications for the Company by acting as broker and intermediary between the Company and potential borrowers and that AFG will assist in arranging and effecting the Mortgage Loans transactions between the Company and the potential borrowers as well as performing certain administrative duties for the Company (see Item 2.2 "The Company's Business - Financial Services").
+A mortgage brokerage services agreement dated August 1 2019, as amended by an amending agreement dated January 1, 2020 (as amended, the "Mortgage Brokerage Services Agreement") with AFG provides that AFG agrees to originate Mortgage applications for the Company by acting as broker and intermediary between the Company and potential borrowers, the Company has a right of first refusal on all Mortgage applications originated by Alpine Credits Limited in British Columbia, Alpine Credits Limited in Alberta, Alpine Credits Manitoba Limited, Alpine Credits Ontario Limited and Alpine Credits (Quebec) Ltd. (collectively, the "Alpine Group"), all of which are wholly-owned subsidiaries of AFG, and that AFG will assist in arranging and effecting the Mortgage Loans transactions between the Company and the potential borrowers as well as performing certain administrative duties for the Company (see Item 2.2 "The Company's Business - Financial Services").